 This information is for borrowers attending degree-granting institutions only.
 Credit criteria and eligibility requirements apply.

-1 Interest rates for the Fixed Repayment Option and the Deferred Repayment Options are higher than for loans with the Interest Repayment Option.
-APRs for borrowers attending non-degree granting institutions range from 7.99% to 13.62% with an origination fee up to 5.00 percent.
-Origination fees mean application or disbursement fees.
+1 Interest rates for the Fixed and Deferred Repayment Options are higher than for loans with the Interest Repayment Option.
 Variable rates may increase after consummation.
 Interest is charged while you are in school and during the 6 month separation period.
 Any interest that remains unpaid when you enter full repayment will be added to your loan balance.

-4 The rate reduction benefit applies only if the recurring payment is successfully deducted from the designated account and is suspended during forbearances and certain deferments.
+4 Borrower or cosigner must enroll in auto debit through Sallie Mae.
+The rate reduction benefit applies only during active repayment for as long as the borrower's monthly payment amount is successfully deducted from the designated bank account and is suspended during forbearances and certain deferments.
 For multi-party loans, only one party may enroll in auto debit.

-5 This informational repayment example uses typical loan terms available to an undergraduate borrower enrolled in four academic years who elects the Fixed Repayment Option and has a $10,000 loan with two disbursements and a 7.21% variable APR: 51 payments of $25 per month, 119 payments of $140.28 per month, and one payment of $114.17, for a total paid of $18,082.49.
-This informational repayment example uses typical loan terms available to a graduate borrower who elects the Fixed Repayment Option and has a $10,000 loan with two disbursements and a 7.12% variable APR: 27 payments of $25 per month, 59 payments of $216.41 per month, and one payment of $200.75, for a total amount paid of $13,643.94.
+5 This informational repayment example uses typical loan terms available to freshman borrower who elects the Fixed Repayment Option and has a $10,000 loan with two disbursements and a 7.21% variable APR: 51 payments of $25 per month, 119 payments of $140.28 per month, and one payment of $114.17, for a total paid of $18,082.49.
+This informational repayment example uses typical loan terms available to a graduate borrower who elects the Fixed Repayment Option and has a $10,000 loan with two disbursements and a 6.16% variable APR: 27 payments of $25 per month, 59 payments of $207.17 per month, and one payment of $194.41, for a total amount paid of $13,092.44.

-7 Available for loans that first disburse on or after 7/1/13 to finance academic periods that begin on or after 7/1/13 at a degree-granting institution.
-Graduated Repayment Period (GRP) requires interest payments for the initial 12-month period of repayment when you would normally begin making full principal and interest payments (which typically begin six months after graduation) or during the 12-month period after your request is granted, whichever is later.
-At the time you request GRP, you must have graduated with no interruption in enrollment, be current on payments, and not have been late on payments on this or any other Sallie Mae serviced loans.
+6 Available for loans that first disburse on or after July 1, 2013 to finance academic periods that begin on or after July 1, 2013 at a degree-granting institution.
+Graduated Repayment Period (GRP) requires interest payments for the initial 12 month period of repayment when you would normally begin making full principal and interest payments (which typically begins six months after graduation) or during the 12 month period after your request is granted, whichever is later.
+At the time you request GRP, you must have graduated with no interruption in enrollment, be current on payments, and not be more than 30 days late on payments on any student loan.
 You may request GRP only during the two billing cycles immediately preceding and the two billing cycles immediately after your loan would normally begin requiring full principal and interest payments.
 GRP does not extend the term of the loan.
 If you are approved for GRP, your principal and interest payments will be higher than if GRP did not apply, and your total loan cost will increase.

 You must attend an eligible school and be enrolled in an eligible program.
 U.S. citizens enrolled in eligible study abroad programs or studying at medical schools outside the United States are also eligible.
-International students are eligible with a creditworthy cosigner (who must be a U.S. citizen or permanent resident) and appropriate U.S. Citizenship and/or Immigration Service documentation.
+International students attending a school located in the U. S. are eligible with a creditworthy cosigner (who must be a U.S. citizen or permanent resident) and appropriate U.S. Citizenship and Immigration Service documentation.
 You must meet current credit and other eligibility criteria.
-Fifth Third Smart Option Student Loans are funded by Fifth Third Bank.
-All loans are subject to credit review and approval.

 FIFTH THIRD BANK RESERVES THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS, SERVICES, AND BORROWER BENEFITS AT ANY TIME WITHOUT NOTICE.
 APPLICANTS SHOULD CHECK www.53studentloans.com CLOSE TO THEIR LOAN APPLICATION DATE AND AGAIN PRIOR TO DISBURSEMENT TO OBTAIN THE MOST UP-TO-DATE INFORMATION REGARDING PRODUCTS, SERVICES, AND BORROWER BENEFITS.